-Following their noble speeches, the three birds received great honor from everyone and the king followed their advice.
-When the king died his court chose the Bodhisatta as the next king, but he was not interested.
+Following their noble speeches, the three birds received great honor from everyone, and the king followed their advice.
+When the king died, his court chose the Bodhisatta as the next king, but he was not interested.
 He wrote down his righteous advice on a golden tablet and flew off into the forest.

 In the Lifetime of the Buddha

 One time a king came to hear the Buddha preach.
-He told the king to rule righteously and that sensual pleasures lead to misery: when people die their virtuous actions are their only refuge.
-Then the Buddha told this story as an example of a king in the past being saved by following his advice.
+He told the king to rule righteously, and that sensual pleasures lead to misery: when people die, their virtuous actions are their only refuge.
+Then the Buddha told this story as an example of a king in the past earning rebirth in heaven by following this advice.

 The king from the past, the owl, and the mynah were earlier births of Ananda, Sariputta, and Uppalavanna, three of the Buddha’s top disciples.